-Last January after doing a book discussion and signing for Blue Moon Vegan at Auntie’s Bookstore in Spokane, Washington, Phil and I were invited to tour the River’s Wish Animal Sanctuary.
+In January, 2016 after doing a book discussion and signing for Blue Moon Vegan at Auntie’s Bookstore in Spokane, Washington, Phil and I were invited to tour the River’s Wish Animal Sanctuary.
 Situated near Riverside State Park, River’s Wish is home to more than eighty horses, pigs, cows, chickens, goats, rabbits, geese, dogs, cats, and two people.
-With the exception of the people, but certainly because of the people, all of the animals at River’s Wish have been rescued from mistreatment, neglect, or in some cases, even death.
+With the exception of the people, but certainly because of the people, all of the inhabitants at River’s Wish have been rescued from mistreatment, neglect, or in some cases, even death.
 Executive director Kit Jagoda and her husband Pete, both accomplished visual artists, run the rescue program, and coordinate its volunteer staff—and raise money to keep it all going.
 For more information about River’s Wish (and more great snaphots of residents!) click here

 To this end, participants will be asked to leave all electronics at home for the duration of the workshop and to bring a sketchbook, a notebook or journal, and a supply of #2 pencils.

 An introductory session from 6:00 – 8:30 p.m. on Friday, May 18, will give participants the opportunity to hear Kit and Pete’s story and to learn more about the Sanctuary and its benevolent purpose.
 A discussion of my “kind” approach to writing follows, which will include a succession of exercises designed to generate writing.